Posturing and evasion from Bank of Montreal

 No Coal in Oakland is neither impressed nor dissuaded by this thin response, sent four months after our initial letter to Bank of Montreal CEO Darryl White.
 We will continue to dial up our campaign to hold the bank publicly responsible for its participation in the coal industry’s efforts to further poison Oakland’s community and our planet’s environment.

 NCIO’s letter addressed to Bank of Montreal ombudsperson Bindu Dhaliwal followed up on our letter to the CEO of the bank, sent on March 29, 2018.
-A detailed background paper describes the Bank of Montreal’s role in raising funds for the proposed coal terminal.
+A detailed background paper describes the Bank of Montreal’s role in raising funds for the proposed coal terminal [UPDATE: the background paper is available in Spanish translation: Datos pertinentes sobre la terminal de carbón propuesta en Oakland, California].
 The letter from Michael Torrance is available in full for the community’s review.